 To minimize these costs we would strongly recommend you to download Grab.
 Grab is like the Uber of Southeast Asia, but instead of using creditcards you just pay cash once you arrive.
 It is very common and easy to use Grab in Indonesia and it will save you loads of money compared to normal taxis!
 As long as you have wifi or internet you simply order a Grab and it will show you how long it will take before your GrabBike or GrabCar is there and how much the cost will be!

 |Jakarta||GrabCar (3 Rides)

 Cost of Activities in Java, Indonesia

 The last major category, and the category that, in my opinion, is very personal.
 We select activities based on cost, value for our money and really ask ourselves twice how badly we want to do this.
 Activities can make or break your budget.
 If you are planning on doing tours, see all the sights and go on wild off the beaten path adventures where you need a guide, expect this category to be a lot higher.
 We, however, kept our cost low by mainly doing free activities.
-Lucky for us, there are many low budget activities such as Taman Sari in Yogyakarta.
+Lucky for us, there are many low budget activities such as Taman Sari in Yogyakarta or simply exploring mount Bromo completely free.
 Other activities, like Borobudur, were a dent in our budget, but really worth it!
 Find a complete breakdown of all our activities below.
 Of course we did more, all our activities were just free!